Add MySQL Database CDC source to an eventstream

 Screenshot that shows the Connect page.

-2. Enter the following Connection settings and Connection credentials for your Azure MySQL DB, and then select Connect.
+2. Enter the following Connection settings and Connection credentials for your MySQL DB, and then select Connect.

 • Database: The database name, for example my_database.